 You can also push him in a toy car, allowing him to enjoy an evening out in the neighborhood from a different view than his usual stroller.

 These are the scooters and cars we got for our kids:

 19. Play a board game

 We love board games at home!
-They’re versatile, even for the younger kids.
-You can always disregard the rules and let them make up their own.
-A few we’ve played with include Zingo, Chutes and Ladders, Connect Four, Sorry and Hungry Hippo.
+They’re versatile, even for the younger kids and toddlers.
+After all, you can always disregard the rules and let them make up their own.
+A few we’ve played with include Zingo, Connect Four, Sorry and Hungry Hippo.

 20. Your hobbies

 One mistake we parents make is assume our lives should always revolve around the kids.
 Not true at all!
-You can incorporate your hobbies into your evening activities with your kids.
-Think about activities you enjoy—which ones can you do with your child after work?
+You can still include your hobbies into evening activities with your toddler.
+Think about activities you enjoy—which ones can you do with him after work?

 - How to Be Awesome at Playing with Your Kids (Even if You Don’t Like It)

 - 4 Easy Ideas to Nurture Your Child’s Creativity